johnyob/omniml/tex/popl26-author-response-draft.md

 Finally, we certainly agree that MLF is a promising way to handle
-polymorphism: it does better than semi-explicit polymorphism as in OCaml, but to our knowledge no one knows how to scale MLF to the full set of feature that OCaml contains, so adopting MLF there is not an option for now.
+polymorphism: it does better than semi-explicit polymorphism as in OCaml, but to our knowledge no one knows how to scale MLF to the full set of features that OCaml contains, so adopting MLF there is not an option for now.
 In the context of our work, MLF does not deal with type-based disambiguation or in general static overloading, so it does not answer our research question.